alain-kubwayo/react-framer-motion/README.md

-This project was made using Framer Motion framework to add cool animation to a pizza website
+This project was built in React using Framer Motion framework to add cool animation to a pizza website